Kordofanian languages: Talodi–Heiban languages

 The Heiban languages, also called Koalib or Koalib–Moro, and the Talodi languages, also called Talodi–Masakin, are part of the Talodi–Heiban group.

 Lafofa languages

 Lafofa (Tegem) was for a time classified with Talodi, but appears to be a separate branch of Niger–Congo.

 Rashad languages

 The number of Rashad languages, also called Tegali–Tagoi, varies among descriptions, from two (Williamson & Blench 2000), three (Ethnologue), to eight (Blench ms).
 Tagoi has a noun-class system like the Atlantic–Congo languages, which is apparently borrowed, but Tegali does not.

 Katla languages

 The two Katla languages have no trace of ever having had a Niger–Congo-type noun-class system.

 Kadu languages

 Since the work of Thilo C. Schadeberg in 1981, the "Tumtum" or Kadu branch is now widely seen as Nilo-Saharan.
-However, the evidence is slight, and a conservative classification would treat it as an independent family.

 Reconstruction

 Quint (2020) suggests that Proto-Kordofanian can be reconstructed from the Heibanian, Talodian, Rashadian, Katloid, and Lafofa languages.
 His Proto-Kordofanian reconstructions are as follows: